How to Find Duplicates in Numbers: A Comprehensive Guide

 If you’re working with data in Google Sheets, the MATCH function can help identify duplicates.
 The formula checks whether a value appears multiple times in a range of cells and returns the position of the first occurrence.

-Read Also : How to Use Layers in Procreate
+Read Also : How to Wonder Trade in Pokémon Violet: A Step-by-Step Guide

 The formula for the MATCH function is: